EdDuarte/website/content/posts/erlang-poker-ml.md

 tags:
   - notes
   - project
+series:
+  - dmproj
 ---

-For a University class project we were asked to implement a decision- tree classifier and to use a rule engine in order to develop a recommender system for hands and outcomes in Poker Texas Hold'em matches.
+For a University class project we were asked to implement a decision-tree classifier and to use a rule engine in order to develop a recommender system for hands and outcomes in Poker Texas Hold'em matches.
 An additional challenge to this was to make it in a functional language like Erlang, where no variable